projectchrono/chrono/src/chrono_thirdparty/cxxopts/README.md

 ## Boolean values

-Boolean options have a default implicit value of `"true"`, which can be overridden.
+Boolean m_options have a default implicit value of `"true"`, which can be overridden.
 The effect is that writing `-o` by itself will set option `o` to `true`.
 However, they can also be written with various strings using `=value`.
 There is no way to disambiguate positional arguments from the value following